The Growth and Distortion Theorems for Slice Monogenic Functions: Preliminaries

-\end{definition} Now the inverse element of a slice monogenic function $f$ with respect to the $\ast$-product can be defined under a suitable condition.
-Let $\mathcal{Z}_{f^s}$ denote the zero set of the symmetrization $f^s$ of $f$. \begin{definition} Let $f$ be a slice monogenic function on $B=B(0,R)$ such that, for some $I\in\mathbb S$ its restriction $f_I$ to $\mathbb B_I$ satisfies the condition that
+With parts {\rm{(i)}} and {\rm{(iii)}} of Remark \ref{remarks on SM-conjugate} in mind, the inverse element of a non-identically vanishing slice monogenic functions with respect to the $\ast$-product can be defined under a suitable condition.